yyklee/Disaster-Message-Classifier/README.md

 # Building a Disaster Response Pipeline

 ## Project Overview
-During and after natural disasters, .
+During and after natural disasters, disaster related messages and sns posts increase significantly.
 The main purpose of this project is to build a web app that can help emergency organizations analyze real-time messages and classify them into specific categories (e.g. Water, Food, Hospitals, Aid-Related).
 The model for this app was based on Nature Language Processing and Random Forest Classifier, with the data collected by Figure Eight.

 ## File Description
 **Data**